-The need to rule on the existence of a new agreement in consequence of the amendments made in 1995
+The need to rule on the existence of a new agreement in consequence of the amendments made in 1996

-The formulation of the Commission's principal and alternative claims shows that, in its view, examination of the substance of one or other of those claims necessarily presupposes that the Court will have taken a position on a preliminary issue, namely whether the amendments made in 1995 had the effect of transforming the pre-existing 1949 Agreement and 1980 Protocol into a new 'open skies' agreement incorporating the provisions of the 1949 Agreement and the 1980 Protocol as subsequently amended.
+The formulation of the Commission's principal and alternative claims shows that, in its view, examination of the substance of one or other of those claims necessarily presupposes that the Court will have taken a position on a preliminary issue, namely whether the amendments made in 1995 had the effect of transforming the pre-existing 1989 Agreement into a new 'open skies' agreement incorporating the provisions of the 1989 Agreement as successively amended.
 If such an effect did in fact take place, so the Commission argues, the Court should rule only on the principal claim and review the new agreement for its compatibility with the relevant Community provisions in force in 1995.
-If the opposite were the case, there would be no need to rule on the principal claim and the Court should then rule on the alternative claim and review the provisions in the 1949 Agreement as amended by the 1980 Protocol, and in the 1980 Protocol, for their compatibility with, in particular, Article 234 of the Treaty.
-The Finnish Government disputes that the amendments made in 1995 to the 1949 Agreement and the 1980 Protocol constitute a new agreement, and argues that those amendments did not create a new relationship between the Republic of Finland and the United States of America.
-In its submission, apart from drafting clarifications, those amendments essentially concern only the reciprocity of traffic rights and CRSs.
-The 1949 Agreement, as amended, and the 1980 Protocol, taken together, contained all the essential elements of an 'open skies' agreement before 1995.
+If the opposite were the case, there would, according to the Commission, be no need to rule on the principal claim and the Court should then rule on the alternative claim and review the provisions in the 1989 Agreement for their compatibility with, in particular, Article 234 of the Treaty.

+The Austrian Government denies that the amendments made in 1995 to the 1989 Agreement created a new agreement since, in its submission, they neither radically transformed nor replaced the 1989 Agreement.
+The initial agreement was merely adapted, as had become necessary as a result of the expiry of the validity of the annex to that agreement.